nmlau/octopress/source/_posts/2015-12-01-raspberry-pi-alarm.markdown

 One set the alarm with chronjobs, another by hardcoding, but I really liked the Google Calendar integration.
 And plan to add some pyfeed stuff, particularily to get weather.
 I also stole how they used datetime module, config parser, os and mpg123 to play sound files.
 However, all these projects were deprecated because of changes to the Google Calendar Service API.

 One of them suggested setting up a socket to listen for real world events, so I'm setting one up to work with an Infrared Remote (IR).

+Was actually pretty easy to setup, I was worried since it seemed like there were a lot of places for it to go wrong.
+I've never breadboarded before so I was pleasantly surprised by how easy it was.
+Python and Linux provide easy to use libraries like lirc to decode infrared signals and provide them to a socket.
+I did have some trouble with mode2 (measures pulse/space length of infarred signals), but was able to troubleshoot that by modifying some .conf files.

 ### Brickwalls